2024 Solar Incentives Guide for Hamilton Square, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When someone says "solar incentives," you likely think of federal incentives first.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of the cost of your solar system.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The new Clean Energy Credit is valid until 2035.
-Homeowners can now receive a 30% credit for solar systems installed between 2022 and 2032.
-This new credit will then see a slight annual decrease until the date of expiration.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+The new Clean Energy Credit now runs until 2035.
+You are now eligible for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+The credit will then see a slight annual decrease until its expiration.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Hamilton Square solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+To understand how the new Clean Energy Credit might apply to you, reach out to your local Hamilton Square solar installers.

 State & Local Solar Incentives